Renato Martino: Early life

 Born in Salerno, Martino was ordained as a priest in 1957.
 He held a doctorate in Canon law and was fluent in Italian, English, French, Spanish, and Portuguese.

-To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1960.
+To prepare for a diplomatic career, he entered the Pontifical Ecclesiastical Academy in 1960.
 He entered the diplomatic service of the Holy See in 1962, serving in Nicaragua, the Philippines, Lebanon, Canada, and Brazil.

 Apostolic Nuncio

 While serving at the Apostolic Nunciature in Brazil, Martino was named Apostolic Pro-Nuncio to Thailand on 14 September 1980, and also Apostolic Delegate to Singapore, Malaysia, Laos, and Brunei Darussalam, and Titular Archbishop of Segerme.

 On 3 December 1986, he was appointed Permanent Observer of the Holy See to the United Nations.
 He was in that post during the United States invasion of Panama, when president Manuel Noriega took refuge at the Vatican embassy.

 In 1991, he opposed the American-led invasion of Iraq and was later critical of state sanctions against Iraq.
-In 1992, he participated at the UN Conference for the environment in Rio de Janeiro, speaking about the "centrality of the human person".
+In 1992, he participated in the UN Conference for the environment in Rio de Janeiro, speaking about the "centrality of the human person".

 In June 1994, Martino demanded at the UN that a "safe haven" be created for Tutsi refugees in Rwanda in order to save over 30,000 lives in Kabgayi.

 In September 1994, he was the official spokesman for the Holy See at the International Conference on Population and Development.

 Martino was Pope John Paul II's official representative at the 1994 International Conference on Population and Development, and he had the task of defending the Church's anti-abortion teachings before a European-American bloc that strongly supported access to abortion.
 Martino was able to find support from Latin-American and Arab countries that were anti-abortion, and the Cairo conference was ultimately inconclusive.

-Later in 1995, he participated at the World Conference on Women in Beijing, echoing John Paul's positions in his Letter to Women.
-He was on a diplomatic mission to Ivory Coast to settle disputes there.
+Later in 1995, he participated in the World Conference on Women in Beijing, echoing John Paul's positions in his Letter to Women.
+He was on a diplomatic mission to the Ivory Coast to settle disputes there.